ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

     * Volumes can expand multiple times until maximum capacity is reached.
 * IOPS can increase to the maximum that is allowed by the IOPS tier profile.
 While volume resizing does not incur downtime (that is, you don't need to restart the instance and reattach the volume), for the increased IOPS to take effect, you must restart the virtual server instance, or detach and reattach the volume from the instance.
 * After you create a volume, can't change a volume's IOPS tier profile.
 * You can't independently modify IOPS for a volume that is created from an IOPS tier profile.
-IOPS are adjusted when you expand a volume's capacity and then restart the instance, or attach and detach the volume from the instance.
+IOPS is adjusted when you expand a volume's capacity and then restart the instance, or attach and detach the volume from the instance.
 * When you expand a volume that was created from a custom profile, the capacity is increased but the IOPS remains the same.
 You  can't independently increase the IOPS.
 * Maximum IOPS for a volume is capped at [48,000 IOPS](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#tiers).
 * After a volume is expanded, you can't reduce the size of the volume.